TalAizikov/Arduino-Board/README.md

 We are kind of doing our own thing today.
 I want to have to LEDs switch between on and off.
 I was able to get it to work without to much problem but now I want to do it with 3 LEDs.
 Having a little trouble because I wanted to use arrays but after I switched back to regular var it worked great.
 You can find the code for 2 and 3 LEDs in my github.
 ## Week Seven
 The mission for today is to get 6 LEDs to work at the same time, I was able to get it to work really fast but it was not the way the teacher wanted it.
 I was not able to get the 6 LEDs to work the way needed I think I have a problem with the code and not the hardware
+## Week Eight
+We got it to work!
+First we had a problem that the code was right and it was set up the right way but it would just not compile.
+We found out that delay() is not a basic function and it has to point into the right directory to have the delay() working.
+Sadly that was the last assingment we had with the arduino boards.
+I think over all it was a successful part of the course, I learned a ton and I made a lot of things as well.